-As consumers around the world get used to the convenience of frozen and temperature-controlled food – and the freshness and nutrition it affords – every container, truck and warehouse within the logistics cold chain that supports it, strains to keep up with such demand.
+As consumers around the world get used to the convenience of frozen and temperature-controlled food – and the freshness and nutrition it affords – every container, truck and warehouse within the cold chain shipping that supports it, strains to keep up with such demand.

 Supply and demand economics of this scenario has created a renaissance for cold chain transport and storage as shippers and logisticians hustle to capitalize on the trend.

-Growing Demand for Cold Transportation Services
+Growing Demand for Cold Chain Transportation Services

 Journalist Rachel Segal wrote an intriguing feature article for The Washington Post (August 11, 2018) called, “Frozen Food Is No Longer Just the Sad Refuge of Dieters with Office Jobs.”
 It explored the uptick in the demand for frozen foods as it literally feeds into an increase in healthy eating and the need for a convenient and efficient way to package and consume them.